 - 1 ½ cups kale chopped, or fresh spinach

 - 1 cup heavy cream

-Add in potatoes, garlic, chicken broth, crushed peppers (if using) and sausage.
-Bring to a boil.
+- Add potatoes, kale, chicken broth, garlic, and crushed peppers (if using) to the pot.

 - Bring to a boil.
 Reduce heat and simmer uncovered 12-14 minutes or until potatoes are soft.

 - Stir in heavy cream and pepper and let simmer 1 minute.
 Taste and season with salt & pepper if desired.

 - Garnish with bacon.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.